Benchmarks and cost

 10x less expensive than Apache Kafka

 Let's start at the deep end and consider networking costs.
-Cost-conscious engineers enable Kafka's fetch-from-follower functionality, so consumers will read from a broker in the same availability zone.
+Cost-conscious engineers enable Kafka's fetch-from-follower functionality, so consumers read from a broker in the same availability zone.
 However, producers must always write to the partition leader.
 Two thirds of the time, this leader is in a different availability zone.
-Our benchmark producers write 1 GiB/s of uncompressed data, so 0.67 GiB/s of this traffic will cross availability zones.
+Our benchmark producers write 1 GiB/s of uncompressed data, so 0.67 GiB/s of this traffic crosses availability zones.
 But we're not done!
 The partition leader must also replicate the data to brokers in the other two availability zones.
 This introduces another 2 GiB/s of inter-zone traffic, for a total of 2.67 GiB/s uncompressed.
 Assuming the same 4:1 compression ratio we saw in our benchmark, our actual inter-zone traffic drops to 0.67 GiB/s.
 Over a month, that adds up to 1.66 PiB.
 At $0.02 per GiB, inter-zone networking costs a whopping $34,732 per month.
 Apache Kafka's inter-zone networking alone costs three times as much as a Bufstream cluster.

 Unfortunately, we haven't even gotten to the expensive part: persistent volumes.